Elena Kagan: Early career

-After law school, Kagan was a law clerk for judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia Circuit from 1987 to 1988.
+After law school, Kagan was a law clerk for judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia Circuit from 1986 to 1987.
 She became one of Mikva's favorite clerks; he called her "the pick of the litter".
-From 1988 to 1989, Kagan clerked for justice Thurgood Marshall of the U.S. Supreme Court.
+From 1987 to 1988, Kagan clerked for Justice Thurgood Marshall of the U.S. Supreme Court.
 Marshall said he hired Kagan to help him put the "spark" back into his opinions as the Court had been undergoing a conservative shift since William Rehnquist became Chief Justice in 1986.
 Marshall nicknamed the 5 ft 3 in Kagan "Shorty".

-From 1989 to 1991, Kagan was in private practice at the Washington, D.C. law firm Williams & Connolly.
+From 1989 to 1991, Kagan was in private practice at the Washington, D.C., law firm Williams & Connolly.
 As a junior associate, she drafted briefs and conducted discovery.
 During her short time at the firm, she handled five lawsuits that involved First Amendment or media law issues and libel issues.

 In 1991, Kagan became an assistant professor at the University of Chicago Law School.
 While there she first met Barack Obama, a guest lecturer at the school.
-While on the UC faculty, Kagan published a law review article on the regulation of First Amendment hate speech in the wake of the Supreme Court's ruling in R.A.V. v.
+While on the faculty there, Kagan published a law review article on the regulation of First Amendment hate speech in the wake of the Supreme Court's ruling in R.A.V. v.
 City of St. Paul; an article discussing the significance of governmental motive in regulating speech; and a review of a book by Stephen L. Carter discussing the judicial confirmation process.
 In the first article, which became highly influential, Kagan argued that the Supreme Court should examine governmental motives when deciding First Amendment cases and analyzed historic draft-card burning and flag burning cases in light of free speech arguments.

 In 1993, Senator Joe Biden appointed Kagan as a special counsel for the Senate Judiciary Committee.
 During this time, she worked on Ruth Bader Ginsburg's Supreme Court confirmation hearings.

 Kagan became a tenured professor of law in 1995.
 According to her colleagues, Kagan's students complimented and admired her from the beginning, and she was granted tenure "despite the reservations of some colleagues who thought she had not published enough".